Tech Talk

 For most shoppers looking for the best balance of price, performance, and long-term support, these two models are the clear winners:

-Both models deliver the best value in Apple’s entire MacBook lineup and receive:
+Both models deliver outstanding value and continue to receive:

 • macOS 26 feature updates